zero14c/OCI/OCI Queue.md

 The Queue service uses the following concepts.

 #### message
-A message is an element in a queue that contains a __`payload`__ in the form of a __`string`__.
+- A message is an element in a queue that contains a __`payload`__ in the form of a __`string`__.
-The string can be in any format, including __XML, JSON, CSV, a Base64-encoded binary message__, and even __compressed formats__ such as gzip.
+- The string can be in any format, including __XML, JSON, CSV, a Base64-encoded binary message__, and even __compressed formats__ such as gzip.
-Producers and consumers should agree upon the message format.
+- Producers and consumers should agree upon the message format.
 Each message is processed independently.

 #### producer
 A client which __`sends messages` to the `queue`__.

 #### consumer
-A client which __`receives messages` from a `queue`__.
-The consumer is also __responsible for `deleting messages` from the queue__ after the messages are received.
+- A client which __`receives messages` from a `queue`__.
+- The consumer is also __responsible for `deleting messages` from the queue__ after the messages are received.

 #### channel
-An ephemeral destination within a queue that can be __created on demand__.
+- An ephemeral destination within a queue that can be __created on demand__.
-__Messages can be published to a specific channel within a queue__, and __consumers can retrieve messages from specific channels__.
-For more information, see Channels.
+- __Messages can be published to a specific channel within a queue__,
+- and __consumers can retrieve messages from specific channels__.
+- For more information, see Channels.

 #### maximum retention period
-__The 'length of time that a queue retains a message' until the message is automatically deleted by the system, 'if not deleted by a consumer'__.
-Maximum retention period is configurable to values of __`10 seconds to 7 days`__ at the queue level.
-The __`default value is 1 day`__.
+- __The 'length of time that a queue retains a message' until the message is automatically deleted by the system, 'if not deleted by a consumer'__.
+- Maximum retention period is configurable to values of __`10 seconds to 7 days`__ at the queue level.
+- The __`default value is 1 day`__.

 #### delivery count
 The __number of times that a message is delivered to a consumer upon request__.

 #### maximum delivery attempts
-The __'number of times' that a 'message is delivered to a consumer', but not updated or deleted__, before it's sent to a __`dead letter queue (DLQ)`__.
-Maximum delivery attempts is configurable to values of __`1-20`__ at the queue level.
+- The __'number of times' that a 'message is delivered to a consumer', but not updated or deleted__, before it's sent to a __`dead letter queue (DLQ)`__.
+- Maximum delivery attempts is configurable to values of __`1-20`__ at the queue level.
 For more information, see delivery count.

 #### polling timeout
-The __`length of time` that a consumer will wait for messages to consume__.
-Increasing the polling timeout reduces the number of times a consumer requests messages from the queue but the response indicates that there are no available messages to consume.
-Polling timeout is configurable to values of 0 to 30 seconds at the queue level, and consumers can set the value when requesting messages.
-The default value is 30 seconds.
+- The __`length of time` that a consumer will wait for messages to consume__.
+- Increasing the polling timeout reduces the number of times a consumer requests messages from the queue but the response indicates that there are no available messages to consume.
+- Polling timeout is configurable to values of __`0 to 30 seconds`__ at the queue level, and consumers can set the value when requesting messages.
+- The __`default` value is `30 seconds`__.
 For more information, see long polling.

 #### visibility timeout
-The length of time during which a message received from the queue by one consumer isn't visible to other consumers.
-Visibility timeout is configurable to values of 1 second to 12 hours at the queue level, and consumers can set the value when requesting messages.
-The default value is 30 seconds.
-For more information, see message locking.
+- The __length of time during which a message received from the queue by one consumer isn't visible to other consumers__.
+- Visibility timeout is configurable to values of __`1 second` to `12 hours`__ at the queue level, and consumers can set the value when requesting messages.
+- The __`default` value is `30 seconds`__.
+- For more information, see message locking.

 #### visible messages
-The number of messages currently in a queue that are available for consumption.
+- The __`number of messages currently` in a queue that are `available for consumption`.__

 #### in-flight messages
-The number of messages delivered to a consumer but not yet deleted.
-In-flight messages are unavailable for redelivery until their visibility timeout has passed.
+- The __`number of messages delivered to a consumer` but `not yet deleted`__.
+- In-flight messages are __unavailable for redelivery until their visibility timeout has passed__.

 #### dead letter queue
-If a message isn't consumed successfully, and has more delivery attempts than the configured maximum delivery attempts, the message is transferred to a dead letter queue (DLQ).
-For more information, see Dead Letter Queues.
+- If a message isn't consumed successfully, and has __more delivery attempts than the configured maximum delivery attempts__, the message is transferred to a __`dead letter queue (DLQ)`__.
+- For more information, see Dead Letter Queues.

 ### Guarantees
 The Queue service provides the following guarantees.

-- A successfully published message is guaranteed to be durable until it's either deleted or its retention period has passed.
-The publication of a message is considered successful when the Queue service sends back an acknowledgment to the producer.
+- A successfully published message is guaranteed to be durable until it's either __`deleted` or its `retention period has passed`__.
+The __publication of a message is considered successful when the Queue service sends back an `acknowledgment` to the producer__.
 It does not matter whether the response was received.
-- A message within the visibility timeout is guaranteed not to be delivered to another consumer until that timeout expires.
+- __A message within the `visibility timeout` is guaranteed not to be delivered to another consumer until that timeout expires__.
-- A message will not be deleted by the Queue service before its retention period is over.
-A consumer can process and delete a message during its retention period.
+- __A message will not be deleted by the Queue service before its `retention period` is over__.
+- __A consumer can process and `delete` a message during its `retention period`__.

 ### Authentication and Authorization
 Each service in Oracle Cloud Infrastructure integrates with IAM for authentication and authorization, for all interfaces (the Console, SDK or CLI, and REST API).